bwilken01/bwilken01.github.io/_posts/2024-08-30-enhancing-targeting-accuracy.md

 ```

 <br>
-The below code then produces a plot that visualises the cross-validated classification accuracy with each potential number of features
+The below code then produces a plot that visualises the cross-validated classification accuracy with each potential number of features.

 ```python